 University of Iowa, BFA in Fibers and Sculpture

-Jungian Sandplay: Individuation as seen in Sandplay Processes, 10 month intensive program, Jung Institute Los Angeles
+Jungian Sandplay: Individuation as seen in Sandplay Processes, 10 month intensive program, C. G. Jung Institute Los Angeles

 UCLA Extension, Play, Creativity, Mindfulness & Neuroscience in Psychotherapy